 Review and sharpen

 Zoom out and take a look at the photo as a whole.
-This one could use a little more brightness, so we’ll take care of that before moving to the last adjustment, sharpening.
+It looks good, so we’ll move on to the last adjustment, sharpening.

 Find Sharpen in the Basic Edits tab and click Unsharp mask.
 Sharpening makes the photo look more polished, and the unsharp mask gives you more control than the regular Sharpen tool.
 Leave the Radius slider set to one, and slide the Strength slider far to the right to see how it changes your image.
 Bring it back toward the left while paying attention to smaller details like the hair and eyelashes, to make sure they don’t look chunky.